zautumnz/cozy/README.md

 Core modules (see examples for docs):

 * `fs`
+* `http`
 * `json`
 * `math`
 * `net`
 * `time`

 See also the standard library (written mostly in cozy itself).

+## License

+This code is licensed [LGPL-3.0](./LICENSE.md).
+I've used code from various Monkey implementations, which are usually licensed MIT.
+Other code used in cozy includes comments with notes on the licenses.